The comedy stuff...

-In 1976, with drummer Jon Moss, bassist Steve Voice and guitarist Dave Wight, I formed the rock band London.
-I was the vocalist using the name ‘Riff Regan’, (Riff from the character in West Side Story and Regan from John Thaw's character in The Sweeney).
-We came to the notice of ex-Yardbirds and ex-Marc Bolan manager Simon Napier-Bell who secured us a record deal with MCA Records and a nationwide tour supporting The Stranglers throughout the summer of 1977.
+In 1976, with drummer Jon Moss, bassist Steve Voice and guitarist Dave Wight, I formed the rock band London as vocalist ‘Riff Regan’.
+We were managed by ex-Yardbirds and ex-Marc Bolan manager Simon Napier-Bell and recorded on MCA Records.
+We supported The Stranglers on their major UK tour throughout the summer of 1977.
 Our singles Everyone’s A Winner, Summer Of Love and Animal Games and our one and only album Animal Games were all produced by Napier-Bell at the IBC studios in London.

 Following a nationwide tour London broke up after a farewell gig at the Marquee Club in Wardour Street.
-Jon Moss joined The Damned and then formed Culture Club with Boy George; Dr Colin Wight became a Lecturer in International Politics; Steve Voice formed The Original Vampires; Simon Napier-Bell went on to manage George Michael and Wham! and I was retained as a solo artist by MCA Records releasing four more singles All The Nice Boys And Girls In The World, Japanese Girls, You Call Me Lucky and The Only One before recording my final record Hard Hearts Don’t Cry on CBS Epic.
+Jon Moss joined The Damned and then formed Culture Club with Boy George; Dr Colin Wight became a Lecturer in International Politics; Steve Voice formed The Original Vampires; Simon Napier-Bell went on to manage George Michael and Wham! and I released four more singles on MCA Records: All The Nice Boys And Girls In The World, Japanese Girls, You Call Me Lucky and The Only One before recording Hard Hearts Don’t Cry on CBS Epic.

 In 1982 I co-wrote the song Hottest Woman In Town with Andy Miller.
 Recorded at London’s Trident recording studios by ex-Ozzy Osbourne and Ian Gillan lead guitarist Berni Torme, it was released as a single and featured on the Metal Killers album.

-Well, that’s about it.
-Oh I nearly forgot, I recently reformed London with bass player Steve Voice and new guitarist Hugh O’Donnell and new drummer Colin Watterston.
-We shall be playing gigs throughout 2013 and have just released a new album Reboot.
+In 2007 Steve Voice and I reformed London with new guitarist Hugh O’Donnell and new drummer Colin Watterston.
+We released a new album Reboot in 2012.